• Art magazine

 • Australia , Art Gallery of Western Australia, Perth, WA

-• Italy , Museo d'Arte Contemporanea Donna Regina Napoli, Fondazione Sandretto Re Rebaudengo Turin, Fondazione Querini Stampalia Onlus Venice
+• Italy , Museo D'Arte Contemporanea Donna Regina Napoli, Fondazione Sandretto Re Rebaudengo Turin, Fondazione Querini Stampalia ONLUS Venice

 • Finland , Kiasma Museum of Contemporary Art, Helsinki

-• Canada , Mcintosh Gallery London, On, Musée D´Art Contemporain de Montréal, Qc, Art Gallery of Ontario Toronto, On, Vancouver Art Gallery, BC
+• Canada , McIntosh Gallery London, ON, Musée d´art contemporain de Montréal, QC, Art Gallery of Ontario Toronto, ON, Vancouver Art Gallery, BC

-• Netherlands , Kröller-Müller Museum Otterlo, de Pont Museum of Contemporary Art Tilburg
+• Netherlands , Kröller-Müller Museum Otterlo, De Pont museum of contemporary art Tilburg

 • Portugal , Ellipse Foundation, Alcoitão

-• Spain , Cal Cego - Colleccion de Arte Contemporaneo + Museu d´Art Contemporani de Barcelona (Macba) Barcelona, Centro de Artes Visuales Helga de Alvear Cáceres, Centro de Arte Contemporáneo Málaga
+• Spain , Cal Cego – Colleccion de Arte Contemporaneo + Museu d´Art Contemporani de Barcelona (MACBA) Barcelona, Centro de Artes Visuales Helga de Alvear Cáceres, Centro de Arte Contemporáneo Málaga

 • USA , The Baltimore Museum of Art, MD, The Art Institute of Chicago + Museum of Contemporary Art Chicago, IL, The Margulies Collection Miami, FL, San Francisco Museum of Modern Art, CA

-How did Jeff Wall get art?
+How did Jeff Wall get into art?

 Jeff Wall today

-He shares this significant award with legends of photo art and photo artists who are quite likely to become such legends, e.g. B.: Henri Cartier-Bresson (prize winner 1982), Irving Penn (1985), Sebastião Salgado (1989), Susan Meiselas (1994), William Eggleston (1998), Cindy Sherman (1999), Bernd and Hilla Becher (2004), Lee Friedlander (2005), Nan Goldin (2007), Robert Adams (2009), Paul Graham (2012), Wolfgang Tillmans (2015)
+He shares this prestigious award with legends of photographic art and photographic artists who are quite likely to become such legends, e.g.: Henri Cartier-Bresson (1982 laureate), Irving Penn (1985), Sebastião Salgado (1989), Susan Meiselas (1994), William Eggleston (1998), Cindy Sherman (1999), Bernd and Hilla Becher (2004), Lee Friedlander (2005), Nan Goldin (2007), Robert Adams (2009), Paul Graham (2012), Wolfgang Tillmans (2015)

 Artistic legacy

-Wall is also a highly respected art theorist and teacher who writes about contemporary art and artists and gives lectures.
-His essay "Marks of Indifference": Aspects of Photography in, OR AS, Conceptual Art " (1995) is still considered one of the most important essays about the development of conceptual art and participating processes in art production and art reception due to its urgent but clear discussion.
-A large part of his writings can be found in his book Jeff Wall: Selected essays and interviews.
+Wall is also a highly respected art theorist and teacher who writes and lectures on contemporary art and artists.
+His essay "Marks of Indifference: Aspects of Photography in, or as, Conceptual Art" (1995) is still considered one of the most important essays on the development of conceptual art and the processes involved in its production and reception, due to its incisive yet clear discussion of theories.
+Much of his writing can be found in his book * Jeff Wall: Selected Essays and Interviews*.

-With the words of curator Peter Galassi :
+In the words of curator Peter Galassi :

 The private Jeff Wall